memgraph/docs/products/memgraph/v1.2.0/how_to_guides/call-query-module-procedures.md

 procedure will still run in such a case, but the record fields will not be stored in variables.
 In the above example, we assume that `example.procedure` will produce a record with 2 fields, `args` and `result`.
-Trying to `YIELD` fields which are not part of the produced record will result in an error.
+Trying to `YIELD` fields that are not part of the produced record will result in an error.

 Procedures may be called standalone as in the above example, or as a part of a larger query.
 This is useful if we want the procedure to work on data the